B&B Italia: Collections

 B&B Italia Project: The Project Collection is a range of tables, chairs and soft seating for the contract market.
 It is often used in workplaces, restaurants, hotels, and public spaces.

 B&B Italia Object: The Object Collection includes vases, trays, bowls, pillows, lighting and accessories.

-B&B Italia Contract: The B&B Italia Contract Division handles the “turnkey” projects for furnishings and/or layout in hotel areas, offices, retail, institutions, stores, cruise liners, etc. The Contract Division manages contracts for furnishings, from projects to logistics and from materials procurement to installation.
+B&B Italia Contract: The B&B Italia Contract Division handles the "turnkey" projects for furnishings and/or layout in hotel areas, offices, retail, institutions, stores, cruise liners, etc. The Contract Division manages contracts for furnishings, from projects to logistics and from materials procurement to installation.
 The Contract Division has completed the newly opened W Retreat and Spa of Vieques Island designed with Patricia Urquiola and The Nieuw Amsterdam Luxury Cruise Line for Holland America with 1564 cabins.
 It was launched in Venice on July 4.
 Future projects include the W Hotel St. Petersburg designed by Antonio Citterio and two exclusive resorts in Greece.

-MOOOI: B&B Italia owns 25% of the design company Moooi.
-Moooi is a Dutch company for which Marcel Wanders serves as co-owner and art director and Casper Vissers as co-owner and CEO.
+MOOOI: B&B Italia previously held a stake in the Dutch design company Moooi, co-founded in 2001 by Marcel Wanders and Casper Vissers.
+In January 2015, Wanders and Vissers repurchased B&B Italia's remaining shares, regaining full ownership of the company.

 Distribution: B&B Italia and Maxalto have 750 points of sale worldwide including seven flagship stores (Milan, London, Munich, Paris, Chicago and two in New York), 20 monobrand stores and over 70 "Shop-in-Shops".